What is Gaslighting?

 “It’s all in your head.”

 Does your partner repeatedly say things like this to you?
-Do you often start questioning your own perception of reality, or even your own sanity, within your relationship?
-If so, your partner may be using a form of abuse that mental health professionals call gaslighting.
+Do you often start questioning your own perception of reality, even your own sanity, within your relationship?
+If so, your partner may be using what mental health professionals call “gaslighting.”

-This term comes from the 1938 stage play Gas Light, in which a husband attempts to drive his wife crazy by dimming the lights (which were powered by gas) in their home.
-When his wife points it out, he denies that the light changed.
-Gaslighting is an extremely effective form of emotional abuse that causes a victim to question their own feelings, instincts and sanity, which gives the abusive partner a lot of power (and we know that abuse is about power and control).
+This term comes from the 1938 stage play Gas Light, in which a husband attempts to drive his wife crazy by dimming the lights (which were powered by gas) in their home, and then he denies that the light changed when his wife points it out.
+It is an extremely effective form of emotional abuse that causes a victim to question their own feelings, instincts, and sanity, which gives the abusive partner a lot of power (and we know that abuse is about power and control).
 Once an abusive partner has broken down the victim’s ability to trust their own perceptions, the victim is more likely to stay in the abusive relationship.

 There are a variety of gaslighting techniques that an abusive partner might use:

 The abusive partner pretends not to understand or refuses to listen.

 Ex.
 “I don’t want to hear this again,” or “You’re trying to confuse me.”

 The abusive partner questions the victim’s memory of events, even when the victim remembers them accurately.